Home/About/Methodology

 No anecdotal scores.

-If a sub-score can't be tied to a measurement, document, or written rubric standard, it doesn't get included.
+If a sub-score can't be tied to a measurement, document, or written rubric standard, it doesn't get included — regardless of commercial relationship.